Dale Jr. Spills Richard Petty's Timeless 4-Worded Wisdom on Ageing in Life

 NASCAR drivers have long proven that age is just a number when it comes to racing, with some legends keeping the pedal to the metal well into their later years.
-Morgan Shepherd stands out as a prime example, born in 1941 and still turning heads into his 70s.
+Morgan Shepherd stands out as a prime example, still turning heads into his 70s.
 In 2013, at 71, he became the oldest driver to start a NASCAR Cup Series race, tackling the Camping World RV Sales 301 at New Hampshire Motor Speedway.
-Shepherd’s grit shone through with his small, independent team, competing in the Xfinity Series until 2019, earning love for his underdog spirit and old-school toughness that never faded.
+He had an underdog spirit and old-school toughness that never faded.

 ADVERTISEMENT